 Plan to go through these phases in two, three, four, or more interviews.
 Although more than two interviews might feel like overkill for you, it’s best to plan for more than less and take your time.

-More on the B2B Customer Development Process
+More on B2B Customer Development

 - How to Setup a Customer Development Panel in B2B